FairpoolDEX/contracts/Market-Crash-Protection.md

 Notes:

+* Liquidity providers can set any protection price.
-* Liquidity providers can offer protection tokens on any market at any price.
+* Liquidity providers can change the protection price.
-* Traders can pay for protection tokens any price depending on how much they need them.
-* The actual trading price of protection tokens will be determined by market forces.
-If the traders are expecting a market crash, they will buy protection tokens at a relatively higher price (compared to a situation where they are not expecting a market crash).
+* The actual price of protection will be determined by market forces.
+If the traders are expecting a market crash, they will buy protection at a relatively higher price (compared to a situation where they are not expecting a market crash).
-* The first market for protection tokens must be created by the developer who deploys the [MCP contract](#market-crash-protection-contract).

 ### Super-Yield